peroncino/peroncino/README.md

-Hey, guy's.
+Hey, guys!
 I'm peroncino!
 I'm a boba fanatic, love to go the beach, and am chronically attached to NextJS.
+Check out my repos below!